-Biological surveys are to be completed once annually during the fall collection season to determine the benthic health of (N/A) as outlined in the joint CSMO/NPDES permit (Part I, Sections 8.3 and 21.2).
+Biological surveys are to be completed once annually during the fall collection season to determine the benthic health of MILL BRANCH sc.1 JER at locations BAS-1 and BAS-3 as outlined in the joint CSMO/NPDES permit (Part I, Sections 8.3 and 21.2).
 DEQ's Virginia Stream Condition Index (VASCI) will be utilized to determine a score for each monitoring location.
 The Department may also consider applicable VASCI scores generated by DEQ.
 The stream habitat scores and chemical data will also be collected at these locations.
 All biologic sampling shall be done in accordance with applicable protocols as described below.
 Biological survey results will need to be submitted by March 1st of the next calendar year following the date the survey was conducted.